fredaguiar/ecommerce-strapi/README.md

 - Click on General Settings icon Settings at the bottom of the main navigation.
 - Under Users & Permissions Plugin, choose Roles.
-- Click the `Public` role.
+- Select the `Public` role.
 - Scroll down under Permissions.
 - In the Permissions tab
   - expand `Item` and select `find` and `findOne`.
   - expand `ORder` and select `create` .
-- Finally, click Save.
+- Click Save.

 #### `Place an Order`